6 myths about life insurance

 Here's why these don't need to get in the way of helping to protect your loved ones financially.

-Myth 1: Insurance companies don't pay out
+Myth 1: Do life insurance companies really pay out?

 Here's how: